 The BC Cares program included a successful coalition of stakeholders, including health authorities, government departments, public and private post-secondary institutions, and continuing care employers.
-In addition to increasing the number of HCA training seats that were available across the province, the initiative included an awareness building campaign focused on HCAs.
+In addition to increasing the

 The initiative resulted in hundreds of new health care assistants completing accredited education programs across the province, and supported BC's commitment to add 5,000 new long term care and assisted living spaces to the seniors care sector.
 For further information on the BC Cares initiative, see Appendix A.